Anthonykung/Doorgy-App/README.md

 ***APLHA RELEASE WARNING*** Currently Under Development - This is not production ready!

+Only Android will be supported at this time due to Apple Developer Fees.

 Estimated Time of Completion: May 28, 2021

 This is an open source academic group project for ECE 342 Junior Design at Oregon State University.